Optimal Portfolio Choice with Cross-Impact Propagators: Numerical Illustrations

-The optimal positions in Assets 1 and 2 without cross-impact are illustrated in Figure \ref{fig:markowitz}.
+The optimal positions in Assets 1 and 2 without cross-impact are illustrated in Figure \ref{fig:markowitz} for different values of the temporary impact parameters $\Lambda$.
 The Markowitz portfolio is just a reference portfolio that describes the weights of the optimal portfolio derived from the optimal trade-off between risk $\Sigma$ and expected excess return $I_t$ scaled by $\gamma$.
-We make the following observations: \begin{itemize} \item Similarly to \citet{garleanu2016dynamic}, we observe that if one chooses any initial starting portfolio $X_0$, all optimal positions in the presence of frictions try to follow and get closer to the Markowitz portfolio in a smooth way. \item The `speed of convergence' towards the Markowitz portfolio seems to depend on the type of the frictions, being faster for the no-transient kernel than for the the exponential kernel, and slowest for the more persistent fractional case. \end{itemize}
+We make the following observations: \begin{itemize} \item Similarly to \citet{garleanu2016dynamic}, we observe that if one chooses any initial starting portfolio $X_0$, all optimal positions in the presence of frictions try to follow and get closer to the Markowitz portfolio in a smooth way. \item The `speed of convergence' towards the Markowitz portfolio seems to depend on the type of the frictions, being faster for the no-transient kernel than for the exponential kernel, and slowest for the more persistent fractional case. \end{itemize}

+\begin{remark} In Figure~\ref{fig:markowitz}, the smoothness of the optimal positions $X_t$ is mainly driven by market frictions, in particular the temporary impact $\Lambda$ in \eqref{exmp-lam}.
+Larger $\Lambda_{ii}$ increases the instantaneous cost of fast trading in Asset $i$ and therefore suppresses large trading speeds $u_t^i$, yielding smoother inventory paths.
+On the other hand, when $\Lambda_{ii}$ is small, the strategy can adjust much more rapidly towards the Markowitz portfolio.
+Furthermore, the choice of the kernel $\phi$ matters most when $\Lambda_{ii}$ is small: Kernels with singularities at $0$ (e.g., fractional) impose stronger intertemporal dynamics of execution costs and further smooth the adjustment compared to non-singular kernels.
+By contrast, the risk aversion parameter $\gamma$ primarily controls the amplitude of the positions through the frictionless benchmark \eqref{eq:markowitz}, so that larger $\gamma$ reduces variability, but does not on its own penalize large trading speeds. \end{remark}